AgnostiqHQ/covalent-awsbatch-plugin/README.md

 def my_custom_task(x, y):
     return x + y
 ```

+In the latter scenario, the parameters that are not set explicitly are read from the config file.

 For more information about how to get started with Covalent, check out the project [homepage](https://github.com/AgnostiqHQ/covalent) and the official [documentation](https://covalent.readthedocs.io/en/latest/).